-- Profitability of new and existing insurance contracts is not static; it evolves over time as it is influenced by market parameters (e.g. new opportunities where higher profit margins are possible or increased competition resulting in lower margins).
+- 61 Profitability of new and existing insurance contracts is not static; it evolves over time as it is influenced by market parameters (e.g. new opportunities where higher profit margins are possible or increased competition resulting in lower margins).
 Such trend information therefore provides information to users in developing a view on the future prospects of an insurer as well as the stewardship by management.
 The use of cohorts results in a closed portfolio of insurance liabilities for those issued within a year.
-In doing so, allocation of the CSM of consecutive years provides trend information. - The one-year groups ensure that the contractual service margin is at an appropriate rate (without continuous re-averaging) over the relevant coverage period.
-Therefore, they consider that there would be an appropriate release of the CSM to insurance revenue in each period and over time as this would provide a faithful representation of the pattern of profit earned by the entity over time for providing insurance contract services. - The possibility to share unrealised gains with current and future policyholders (if and when insurers enter into new contracts) does not negate the existence of a CSM for the shareholders.
-As discussed above, factors that impact the variable fee earned by the shareholders such as guarantees or fair value returns on assets (for contracts under the VFA) or other financial factors should be reflected in the period they occur even though it may be indirectly through the CSM.

-64 Some observe that without annual cohorts, in good periods, the reporting would penalise existing shareholders to the benefit of future shareholders, as the entity's reported profitability of a given year would not reflect the positive investment performance in that year, resulting in a distortion of future profitability and an increased risk profile for the current shareholder.
+In doing so, allocation of the CSM of consecutive years provides trend information. - 62 The one-year groups ensure that the contractual service margin is at an appropriate rate (without continuous re-averaging) over the relevant coverage period.
+Therefore, they consider that there would be an appropriate release of the CSM to insurance revenue in each period and over time as this would provide a faithful representation of the pattern of profit earned by the entity over time for providing insurance contract services. - 63 The possibility to share unrealised gains with current and future policyholders (if and when insurers enter into new contracts) does not negate the existence of a CSM for the shareholders.
+As discussed above, factors that impact the variable fee earned by the shareholders such as guarantees or fair value returns on assets (for contracts under the VFA) or other financial factors should be reflected in the period they occur even though it may be indirectly through the CSM. - 64 Some observe that without annual cohorts, in good periods, the reporting would penalise existing shareholders to the benefit of future shareholders, as the entity's reported profitability of a given year would not reflect the positive investment performance in that year, resulting in a distortion of future profitability and an increased risk profile for the current shareholder.

-Defining an exemption to the annual cohorts requirement
+Defining an exception to the annual cohorts requirement

-EFRAG notes the following aspects or views of some stakeholders that contribute negatively to reliability of IFRS 17 requirements
+EFRAG notes the following aspects or views of some stakeholders that contribute negatively to reliability of IFRS 17 requirements proposed a principles-based scope for an exception that would resolve the issue for specific types of contracts.

-A principles-based approach was considered but dismissed on the grounds of practicability.
+65 A principles-based approach was considered but dismissed on the grounds of practicability.
 Some preparers have reported that the complexity added by the annual cohorts mechanism is not far away from the complexity due to the principles-based approach previously proposed.
-In addition, some stakeholders have now proposed a principles-based scope for an exemption that would resolve the issue for specific types of contracts.
+In addition, some stakeholders have now